-There are a couple of things to keep in mind when searching for an agency partner.
-Look for an agency that can deliver the following services:
+There are a couple of things to remember when searching for an agency.
+Look for a Microsoft Grants manager that can deliver the following services:

 - Ad campaign creation and maintenance.
 It’s common to have several campaigns occurring at once.
-Search for an agency that can keep up with your campaign performance while enhancing your online content.
+Search for an agency that can create compelling ads, choose the right keywords, and keep up with your campaign performance.

-- Website optimization.
-The right agency will perfect your existing website and create new pages where needed.
-They will also refine your keyword usage to drive online traffic and conversions
+- Landing page optimization.
+The right agency will perfect your existing landing pages and create new pages where needed.

 - Account check-ins.
 Account creation is only the first part of the process.
 A dedicated team will take time to follow up with your existing accounts to ensure they target your goals.

-The experts at Getting Attention are trained in ad grant management.
+As our recommended agency, the experts at Getting Attention are trained in Microsoft Ad Grant management.
 This means they are pros at creating impactful online strategies.
 With backgrounds in keyword research, data organization, and grant activation, you can launch and monitor your campaign with confidence.

 Once your digital strategy is bulletproof, you need some stunning visuals to capture your nonprofit’s unique mission.
 Kwala is a premium nonprofit graphic design service We will research your mission and provide you with a brand look that is completely your own.
 Plus we only charge a monthly flat rate fee, so you only pay for what you need!

 If used effectively, the Microsoft Ad Grant can be a powerful tool to reach both current and potential audiences.
 Having a streamlined digital marketing strategy and branded visuals are key to making the most of this grant program.
 When creating your landing pages, always be sure to keep the user in mind and include only relevant information.